tay-counc/5609Visualization-Assignments/A0-Setup/README.md

       - `.github/workflows/build-and-deploy.yml`: you will need to create a `.github` folder (note the dot!) and a `workflows` folder inside it.
       - `svelte.config.js` (this will replace svelte.config.js file already in your project.)
+      - Open `svelte.config.js` and change 'my-vis-5609' to your own `FOLDERNAME` if you used a different one.

    - Commit and push these changes to your repo.

-   If all goes well, your app should be deployed to `YOUR_USERNAME.github.io/my-vis-5609`.
+   If all goes well, your app should be deployed to `YOUR_USERNAME.github.io/FOLDERNAME`.
    To see our GitHub Action in action (no pun intended 🙃), navigate to the “Actions” tab on your GitHub repo.
 You’ll be able to see both actions that are currently running, as well as past ones.

 ## 4. Submission